techidaily/site-win11-tips/source/_posts/turbocharge-windows-11-boot-speed-heres-how.md

 3. Sort the list by the Status field by clicking on the**Status** label.
 4. From the list of Enabled programs, choose the one you would like to disable, and then click the**Disable** button.

- If you’re unsure whether a program is considered safe to be disabled, you may want to check out our dedicated guide[here](https://www.makeuseof.com/tag/make-windows-start-faster-10-non-essential-startup-items-can-safely-remove/) .
+ If you’re unsure whether a program is considered safe to be disabled, you may want to check out our dedicated guide [here](https://www.makeuseof.com/tag/make-windows-start-faster-10-non-essential-startup-items-can-safely-remove/) .

 ## 2\.
 Enable Fast Startup